Artist statement

 Marius von Brasch, Rebis, 180 x 180cm, oil on linen, 2020 full size here

-Transformation—emotional, psychological, and existential—lies at the heart of my work.
-I examine how change manifests within us: how experiences of grief and memory, conflict and renewal, fragmentation and reintegration shape our sense of time and identity.
-My paintings blend abstraction and figuration, not as opposites but as parallel ways of sensing and understanding the world; they are spaces where the fleeting, contradictory, or difficult-to-articulate can coexist.
-Like a poem, each piece holds multiple temporalities—moments of rupture, reflection, and becoming.
+My paintings move between abstraction and figuration, not as opposites but as parallel ways of sensing and understanding the world.
+They create spaces where the fleeting, the contradictory, and the difficult to articulate can coexist.
+Like a poem, each work holds multiple temporalities—moments of rupture, reflection, and becoming.

-I aim to create art that resonates with those navigating transitions—collectors who value emotional depth, self-exploration, and transformative experiences through visual means.
-These paintings serve as companions in contemplation, catalysts for insight, and invitations to witness subtle internal transformations.
+I aim to create art that resonates with people in periods of transition—collectors who value emotional depth, self-exploration, and transformative experiences through visual means.
+These paintings are intended as companions in contemplation, catalysts for insight, and invitations to witness subtle internal transformations.